Steven Folkes

 Biography

-A beloved Clubman, Coach and figure, Steven Folkes holds a distinguished place in Canterbury-Bankstown's long and steeped history.
+A beloved clubman, coach and figure, Steven Folkes (Bulldog no.432) holds a distinguished place in Canterbury-Bankstown's long and esteemed history.

-A local junior with Bankstown Sports, Folkes rose to grade as a halfback in 1977, becoming a regular member of the Under 23 team and played in the play offs.
-His rise through the Club's system saw him move to the middle of the field.
+A local junior with Bankstown Sports, Folkes rose to grade in 1977, becoming a regular member of the Under 23s team as a halfback, before moving further infield with his rise through the Club's system.

-In 1979, Folkes became a regular member of the first grade team and played in the Grand Final against St George, before moving into the second row on a full-time basis and becoming a Premiership winner in the famous 1980 triumph.
+In 1979, Folkes became a regular member of the first grade team, featuring in the Grand Final against St George, before moving into the second row on a full-time basis and becoming a Premiership winner in the famous 1980 triumph.

-He remained a consistent performer for the Bulldogs in the early 1980s, becoming the side's 'Mr Fix-It' and filling in where required; including in the halves and at lock.
+He remained a consistent performer for the Bulldogs in the early 1980s, becoming the side's 'Mr Fix-It' and filling in where required; highlighting his team-first mentality.

-Folkes' on-field contributions to the Bulldogs were awarded when he debuted for NSW and Australia in 1986, going on to play nine games for NSW and five Tests for Australia.
+Folkes' on-field contributions to the Bulldogs were awarded when he debuted for NSW and Australia in 1986, going on to play nine games for the Blues and five Tests for the Kangaroos.

-Despite a brief stint at Hull FC in England's north in 1989/90, Folkes returned for one last season in Belmore, with his 245th and final match in the Blue and White in the fifth-place playoff against Western Suburbs.
+Despite a brief stint at Hull FC in England's north in the 1989-90 off-season, Folkes returned for one last hurrah in Belmore, with his 245th and final first-grade match in coming in the fifth-place playoff against Western Suburbs.

-In 1998, Steven was appointed first grade coach and his team made the Grand Final against Brisbane after qualifying 9th.
+In 1998, Folkes was appointed first grade coach, finding early success as his team reached the Grand Final against Brisbane after qualifying 9th - which remains as the only side in history to do so.

-In 2004 Steven was named in the Berries to Bulldogs 70 Year Team of Champions in the second row.
+In 2004, Steven was named in the Berries to Bulldogs 70 Year Team of Champions in the second row, before being inducted into the Bulldogs Ring of Champions in 2007.

 Hall of Fame Members